HomeTrue North Blog

 15 Beautiful Lakes in Vancouver

 When it comes to offering the perfect blend of urban and nature, nothing compares to Vancouver, Canada.
 It is home to some beautiful lakes, including Beaver Lake, Cultus Lake, Trout Lake, and the Lost Lagoon.
-This city, surrounded by mountains and oceans, is a nature-lovers paradise and also offers all the amenities of a large urban centre.
+This city, surrounded by mountains and the ocean, is a nature-lovers paradise with all the amenities of a large urban centre.

 Couple jump off wooden dock into lake in Vancouver in the Summer